 The Reusable Ice Pack by The Pain Soother is one of the few knee ice packs on the market that feature an air pump system for targeted compression and pain relief.

 Recommended by orthopaedic surgeons, this ice pack is effective in managing pain from arthritis, sprains, sport injuries, and tendonitis.

 In terms of price, the Reusable Ice Pack is relatively inexpensive – especially when you consider how durable it is.

 Unlike some of the other wraps on our list, however, this ice pack does not provide 360-degree cold therapy.

 Another minor annoyance is that the pack must be worn over clothing.

-Like many of the other knee ice packs on our list, The NatraCure Hot/Cold & Air Compression Knee Brace provides compression as well as cooling or heating therapy to promote faster recovery from sprains strains, ligament tears, tendinitis, and knee surgery.
+Like many of the other knee ice packs on our list, the NatraCure Hot/Cold & Air Compression Knee Brace provides compression as well as cooling or heating therapy to promote faster recovery from sprains strains, ligament tears, tendinitis, and knee surgery.

-Like The Pain Soother’s Reusable Ice Pack, the NatraCure Hot/Cold & Air Compression Knee Brace utilizes air pump system for more uniform compression.
+Like The Pain Soother’s Reusable Ice Pack, the NatraCure Hot/Cold & Air Compression Knee Brace utilizes an air pump system for more uniform compression.